Kanang Anak Langkau: The Iban Warrior

-Kanang anak Langkau: The Iban Warrior is a 2017 Malaysian biographical historical drama film directed by Bade Hj.
+Kanang anak Langkau: The Iban Warrior is a 2017 Malaysian Malay-language biographical historical drama film directed by Bade Hj.
 Azmi with the script co-written by Zainal Fikri and Asmira Suhadis, detailing the life and career of a soldier, Kanang anak Langkau.
 The film starring Kanang's son, Langgi anak Kanang, who played the character of his father, along with Adi Putra, Johan As'ari, Livonia Ricky Guing, Jimmy Leong, Adam Shah, Aidil Aziz, Ruzana Ibrahim and Zachery Francis.
 The movie aired on 16 March 2017.

 Plot

 The film covers the life of Kanang, who is an Iban, an ethnic warrior tribe living in the interior of Sarawak, Borneo Island.
 Ibans believe was that their children grew up to be warriors, Kanang was taught by his grandfather about the ins and outs of the jungle.
 Kanang became a great hunter and tracker, until he could read the direction of wind, hearing the tiger and lion's breath, and hearing the heartbeat of a tree.

 In 1965, it was the culmination of communist uprisings in Malaysia and Sarawak also exposed to the threat of communist brutality.
 The British Army knew about Kanang's expertise and power in the jungle and tried to persuade him to serve and help against communist militants.

 Kanang's career in the military began when he joined the Sarawak Rangers Regiment as an Iban Tracker, until he became a Sergeant Major in the 8th Ranger Regiment in the Malaysian Armed Forces.
 Kanang and his platoon had fought to eliminate communist militants throughout the country from 1948 to 1983.
 The fierce battle between communist terrorists and security forces continued to reach the Korbu Forest and Tanah Hitam in Perak.
 During a battle at Tanah Hitam, Kanang was shot until he was seriously injured, but he continued to fight hard to defeat the communist terrorists.